formatjs/formatjs/README.md

 #### Explicit formats

 By default, when using `{this.intlDate(new Date())}` and `{this.intlNumber(600)}`, `react-intl` will use the default format for the data, and the default numeric format for the number.
-To specify a custom format, you have two ways, passing a second argument with the specific format you want to use.
+To specify a custom format you can pass in a second argument with the format you want to use.
 The following examples will ilustrate this option:

 ```javascript
 var MyComponent = React.createClass({